안녕하세요! 토미입니다.

 Here, 해 주지 않다 means “doesn’t give.”
 You attach 더군요 to the stem to make 해주지 않더군요 “I noticed they didn’t give.”

 Number two, 하더군요 means “I noticed (they) did.”
-It does not match with the text.
+It does not match the text.

 Now, let’s read it together!